Chart Color Schemes

 An assessment of population growth drivers in Manly - Lota reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Manly-Lota's population is approximately 8,416 as of November 2025.
-This figure represents an increase of 526 people since the 2021 Census, which recorded a population of 7,890.
-The change was inferred from the estimated resident population of 8,254 in June 2024 and the addition of 75 validated new addresses since the Census date.
+This figure represents a growth of 526 people (6.7%) since the 2021 Census, which reported a population of 7,890.
+The increase was inferred from an estimated resident population of 8,254 in June 2024 and an additional 75 validated new addresses since the Census date.
 This results in a population density ratio of 2,003 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Manly-Lota's growth rate of 6.7% since the 2021 census surpassed the SA3 area's growth rate of 6.4%, positioning it as a growth leader in the region.
-Overseas migration was the primary driver of population growth during this period.
+Manly-Lota's growth rate exceeded that of the SA3 area (6.4%), positioning it as a growth leader in the region.
+Overseas migration was the primary driver of population growth during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Future population projections indicate a slight increase below the median of national areas, with Manly-Lota expected to grow by approximately 500 persons to reach a total population of around 8,916 by 2041, reflecting an overall increase of about 4.0% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort where utilized.
+Future population trends suggest an increase just below the median of statistical areas analysed by AreaSearch, with Manly-Lota expected to grow by approximately 500 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 4.0% over the 17-year period.

 Frequently Asked Questions - Population